thomastech/CAN2Cluster/Commands.md

 # CAN2Cluster Command Line Interface (CLI)

 ### Introduction
 The Command Line Interface (CLI) provides serial terminal access to the Instrument Cluster.
 It allows manual control of the gauges and indicator lights.
 Serial communication is through the Arduino's built-in USB Com port.

 The serial port can also be used to monitor the runtime log messages.
 During operation the log messages are sent in real-time to report actions and status.

 ### Communication Requirements
 Many popular serial terminal programs can be used.
 A convenient choice is the Serial Monitor built into the Arduino IDE (Tools->Serial Monitor).

 The basic communication settings are 115200 baud, 8 bits, 1 stop, no parity, no flow.
-All commands must be terminated with Newline (ASCII 10).
-Do **NOT** send CR (ASCII 13).
+All commands must be terminated with CR (ASCII 13).
+Do **NOT** send Newline (ASCII 10).

 **Serial Terminal Setting Examples:**

 **1. Arduino Serial Monitor:**
-  - [x] Autoscroll On
+  - [x] Autoscroll Enabled
-  - [x] Newline
+  - [x] Carriage return
   - [x] 115200 baud

 **2. PuTTY:**
   - [x] 115200 baud, 8 bits, 1 stop
   - [x] Parity None, Flow Control None
   - [x] Implicit LF Off
   - [x] Implicit CR Off

-*Note: PuTTY does not send Newline.
-Workaround: Use CTRL-J instead of [Enter] to send commands.*

 ### Command Query
 All commands support a status query function that returns its current parameter value.
 Example: BF,? returns the Brake Fluid parameter.